eduardog/thinknear.github.com/source/_posts/2015-02-24-interviewing-with-thinknear.markdown

 After that, we ask candidates to come meet us in person.
 We will pay for travel for non-local candidates (and if later make an offer, we also cover relocation).

-For the in house, we ask that candidates wear comfortable clothes akin to what they'd wear to work on a regular basis.
+For the in house, we ask that candidates wear comfortable clothes akin to what they'd wear to work (except for Halloween -- seriously, it'll be weird if you wear a costume).
 You won't wear a suit here on a regular basis, there's no point wearing one to your interview.
-Just make sure you're clean and presentable; don't overdo the cologne or perfume if that's your thing.

 The in house interviews vary a lot depending on the position and level.
 Junior engineering candidates will tend to meet with more engineers and their interviews will focus very strongly on coding.
-Midlevel engineers will have product folks added to the loop and spend some time on design.
+Mid-level engineers will have product folks added to the loop and spend some time on design.
 Senior engineers will do more design and talk more about leadership, team building, and architecture.
 Management types will get management type questions (e.g. working with underperformers).
+We'll usually do lunch or a break of some sort, which will give you a chance to socialize with the potential team.

 Please bring your questions to the in house!
 We love it when candidates have good questions for us, and we like people who are more discerning in their selection.